adammotzel/secret-box/README.md

 NOTE: The `build` script only supports Windows OS.
 Modify it as needed for macOS or Linux.

+## Testing

+Only functions from `sbox.core` have automated tests.
+The GUI was only tested manually, because graphical interface testing is a bit more complex and this project was just a learning exercise.

+Execute tests for `sbox.core`:
+1. Install the `pytest` package.
+2. Execute `pytest tests --verbose`.

 ## Disclaimer

-This project is simply a learning exercise; it is not intended for production use.
+This project is simply a personal learning exercise; it is not intended for production use.
 Use it at your own risk.

 Other important notes: